christopher-wolff-zz/tensorboard-rl/README.md

 # TensorBoard RL

 An extension of TensorBoard that includes a suite of plugins for reinforcement learning.

-Currently, this only includes a plugin called Matrices, which lets you visualize arbitrary 2D tensors as a heat map.
+Currently, this only includes a plugin called Matrices, which lets you visualize arbitrary 2D tensors as heat maps.

 ## Usage